Learn to Hunt

 Support conservation in Iowa by buying a natural resource plate for your vehicle.

 Contact Information by County

 Press/Media inquiries: PIO@dnr.iowa.gov

-At a minimum, four inches of clear ice is recommended for fishing.
-Avoid any ice that is covered by snow or slush.
-Keep your eyes open for any cracks or changes on the surface of the ice.
+At a minimum, four inches of clear blue ice is recommended for fishing.
+Be especially careful on ice around submerged trees and emergent vegetation, this ice tends to be weaker.
 If the ice does not look right, find a different spot.

 Use the DNR's online maps of the lake you are going to fish to find edges of creek channels, fish mounds, brush piles and rock piles that likely hold fish.
-Printable maps and the online Fishing Atlas are available on the DNR website at www.iowadnr.gov/Fishing/Fishing-Maps).
+Printable maps and the online Fishing Atlas are available on the DNR website (www.iowadnr.gov/Fishing/Fishing-Maps).
 If you have previously bookmarked the fishing atlas on your smartphone, update the link to the new mobile friendly version at http://programs.iowadnr.gov/maps/m/fishingatlas/ to view the latest features.

 Ice conditions change constantly and its thickness can vary across the lake.
-Drill test holes near shore and as you move to measure the thickness and quality of the ice.
+Drill test holes near shore and periodically as you move to measure the thickness and quality of the ice.
 Don’t go out alone and always let someone else know where you will be and when you expect to return home.
 Carry about 50 feet of rope, a throwable floatation seat cushion and your cell phone.

-Find more ice fishing tips on the DNR website at www.iowadnr.gov/icefishing.
+For more ice fishing tips, visit the DNR website at www.iowadnr.gov/icefishing.